-At Sturdivant & Associates, LLLC, we are experienced in handling sensitive custody battles and can offer you strong legal representation.
+At Sturdivant & Associates, LLLC, our child custody lawyers are experienced in handling sensitive custody battles and can offer you strong legal representation.

-Our attorney helps families understand the various types of child custody, including:
+Our firm helps families understand the various types of custody, including:

 - Physical Custody- When one parent lives with the child full-time

 - Legal Custody- When the parents has the right to make legal decisions concerning important matters

 - Joint Custody- When the child spends an equal amount of time with both parents